xiaokunzhang/mcp-over-mqtt-site/content/docs/specification/draft/basic/lifecycle.md

 ## Resource Update

 The MCP protocol specifies that the client can subscribe to changes of a specific resource.
-When the resource changes, the MCP server will send a resource update notification.

 After the initialization is complete, if the server has resources, the client will use the "resources/list" RPC call to obtain the complete list of resources.
 If the server provides the capability to subscribe to resources, the client can specify the resource ID to subscribe to changes of that resource.

 The topic for the client to subscribe to resource changes is: `$mcp-service/resource-update/<service-id>/<resource-id>`.

+When a resource changes, the server coordinator **SHOULD** send a notification to `$mcp-service/resource-update/<service-id>/<resource-id>`, where the `<resource-id>` is the ID of the resource that has changed.

 See [resources subscriptions](/docs/specification/draft/server/resources/#subscriptions) for more details.